Hadokane/CI_PP2_HUG/README.md

 https://www.sitepoint.com/delay-sleep-pause-wait/ - explained the premise of a sleep function and the use of promises to stagger my code for the automated chat box.
 Allowing for a more user friendly experience by reducing the number of button presses required to progress for the user.
 Creating the illusion of a sentient AI presence.

-https://www.youtube.com/watch?v=GUEB9FogoP8 - Good tutorial on animations, couldnt get working.
+https://www.youtube.com/watch?v=GUEB9FogoP8 - Good tutorial on animations, couldn't get working.

 https://code-boxx.com/allow-one-click-javascript/ - Remove onclick from button idea.

-https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener - Javascript advice and reminders, namely with evenlisteners and DOM targetting/navigation.
+https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener - Javascript advice and reminders, namely with event listeners and DOM targetting/navigation.

 https://personas.draftbit.com/ - Avatar Generator for images on the cards